obodriagovatvonagedotcom/nexmo-developer/_documentation/en/redact/overview.md

 ## Right to erasure requests

-Under GDPR (and other privacy laws and regulations), a person may ask you to remove any data being held about them.
+Under GDPR (and other privacy laws and regulations), individuals have the right to have personal data erased.
+Your users may ask you to remove any personal data being held about them.
 This could typically happen when someone terminates their relationship with a vendor, for example, the user of a dating app no longer needs the service, and asks the dating app vendor to delete their account and all the information it holds about them.

-If you need to redact a phone number because one of your users asked you to delete their account and data, you can use the Redact API to remove this phone number from all communication records (known as "CDRs") in our system.
+If your user sends you a request to have personal data erased, you can use the Redact API to remove this individual's phone number from all communication records (known as "CDRs") in our system.

 ## Subject Access Requests